 Tie-Dye Graduation T-Shirts

 This project was quick and simple.
 I used large markers to write the words “kindergarten bound” on a piece of poster board and placed it in a frame I have hanging in my bedroom.
 Students posed with the sign after the graduation so parents could take photos.
-This was inspired by this photo I have pinned.
 This project cost me only $.19 since I bought the poster board at the dollar store.

 Student Gift Baggies

 I apologize for having no picture, but I put together some gift baggies for the students to take home.
 Each bag had a sample of party favors like bottle of bubbles, some candy, a Kool-Aid packet, a noise maker and two class photos, one of which had a special note from me on the back.
 I used dot markers to decorate brown lunch bags for the wrapping, and stapled them shut.

 This project cost me no more than $8 for all of them.